OliviaH09/OliviaH09/README.md

  ## Hi there!
 Welcome to my GitHub! <3

 My name is Olivia and I'm a 4th-year Biochemistry student with a newfound passion for **Bioinformatics**.
 As someone still exploring the exciting world of computational research, I'm eager to dive into new projects, learn, and grow along the way.
+I'll be focusing on bacterial organisms for my work, as their smaller genome size is more manageable.

 This GitHub will be my space to share my work, progress, and discoveries as I embark on this in silico learning journey.